atesh94/DetoxDemoProjectNew/docs/Guide.Jest.md

 - Don’t worry about mocks being used, Detox works on the compiled version of your app.
 - Detox exposes its primitives (`expect`, `device`, ...) globally, it will override Jest’s global `expect` object.
+- use `import jestExpect from 'expect'` if you need.

 ### Parallel Test Execution